1. How Message Sending Works

 VARCHAR(1000)

 Required.
 Specifies which chat the message is sent to.
-It can be a one-on-one chat or a group chat. or a channel.
+It can be a one-on-one chat, a group chat, or a channel.

-The chat_id can be found in the "Chat List Manager".
+The chat_id can be found in "Chat List".

 message_type